yguitton/training-material/topics/climate/tutorials/jupytergis_collaboration/tutorial.md

 In this section, we will explore how to collaborate on a GIS file in real time.
 The remaining sections of the tutorial are required to be completed by both the lead and the collaborating users in the session.

-When you add a new layer to your GIS file, or update the layer appearance, the changes are reflected for all collaborators in your session in real time.
+When you make changes to your GIS file such as adding a new layer, or updating the layer appearance, the changes are reflected for all collaborators in your session in real time.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3FbvYg3G9Gk?si=CsppZltaUIoSWFeH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>